andywer/ava-ts/readme.md

 See [AVA's official docs](https://github.com/avajs/ava) for detailed information.

-## Features

-It comes with most of the great features you love:

-* Zero-configuration setup
-* Parallel test execution
-* Snapshot testing
-* All your favorite reporters

-### Limitations
+## Limitations

-There are a few limitations, however.
+There are a few limitations compared to the original `ava` CLI, however.

 * No babel support
 * No power assert